oasys-esrf-kit/dabam2d/README.md

     file.close()
 ```

-X is usually horizontal and Y the vertical directions if the surface with respect to the beam.
+usually X is horizontal and Y vertical with respect to the beam.
 Z the height.
 Note that Z.shape is (Y.size, X.size).

 *.txt file contains metadata